Sous Vide Chicken Thighs

 Sous vide chicken thighs at 170 degrees Fahrenheit for best results.

 No. I highly recommend searing the chicken to create crispy skin but it is not mandatory.

 An ice bath helps stop the process of cooking so the chicken does not become overcooked.
 It is recommended but not mandatory.

-Yes, you can sous vide frozen chicken thighs.
+Yes, you can sous vide frozen chicken thighs for this skin on chicken thigh recipe.
 I recommend cooking for at least 5 to 7 hours and double check that the chicken is cooked through.

 You May Also Like

 If you make this sous vide chicken thighs recipe, I would really appreciate a review!
 You can find me on Instagram, Facebook, and Pinterest.
 I would love for you to follow along!
 For more ideas, check out these Dinner Recipes.

 - First, fill tall pot with water.
 Preheat water to 165 degrees Fahrenheit using sous vide.

 - Meanwhile, pat chicken dry.
 Then, season chicken thighs with onion powder, sea salt and pepper.